DusKing1/DusKing1/README.md

 - [jtang613/GhidrAssistMCP](https://github.com/jtang613/GhidrAssistMCP) - An MCP extension for Ghidra (2 days ago)
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 (5 days ago)
 - [davidkimai/Context-Engineering](https://github.com/davidkimai/Context-Engineering) - &#34;Context engineering is the delicate art and science of filling the context window with just the right information for the next step.&#34; — Andrej Karpathy.
-A practical, first-principles handbook inspired by Karpathy and 3Blue1Brown for moving beyond prompt engineering to the wider discipline of context design, orchestration, and optimization.
+A frontier, first-principles handbook inspired by Karpathy and 3Blue1Brown for moving beyond prompt engineering to the wider discipline of context design, orchestration, and optimization.
 (2 weeks ago)
 - [anthropics/prompt-eng-interactive-tutorial](https://github.com/anthropics/prompt-eng-interactive-tutorial) - Anthropic&#39;s Interactive Prompt Engineering Tutorial (2 weeks ago)
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 (2 weeks ago)
 - [OpenOSD-X/OpenOSD-X](https://github.com/OpenOSD-X/OpenOSD-X) -  (3 weeks ago)